 According to Hindu cosmology, life in the universe is created and destroyed once every 4.1 to 8.2 billion years, which is one full day (day and night) for Brahma.
-The lifetime of a Brahma himself may be 311 trillion and 40 billion years.
+The lifetime of a Brahma himself may be between 40 billion and 311 trillion years.
 The cycles are said to repeat like the seasons, waxing and waning within a greater time-cycle of the creation and destruction of the universe.
 Like Summer, Spring, Winter and Autumn, each yuga involves stages or gradual changes which the earth and the consciousness of mankind goes through as a whole.

-Icon depicting apostles & the Theotokos filled with the Holy Spirit (notice fire symbol above their heads.)
-Glossolalia or speaking in tongues is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.
-The significance of glossolalia has varied in context, with some adherents considering it as a part of a sacred language.
-It is most prominently practised within Pentecostal and Charismatic Christianity.
+Glossolalia, often understood among Protestant Christians as speaking in tongues, is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.
+Some consider it as a part of a sacred language.
+It is a common practice amongst Pentecostal and Charismatic Christianity.
 Glossolalia also sometimes refers to xenoglossy, the putative speaking of a natural language previously unknown to the speaker.